DeepTure97/lab3/README.md

-THis is 3rd experiment of Idea lab
+This is 3rd experiment of Idea lab